 Here’s a plan to get you and your family started:

-Check into your room at one of many kid-friendly resorts such as Calistoga Motor Lodge & Spa, which features road trip-themed décor, board games and a hula hoop in the rooms, or at the Best Western PLUS Stevenson Manor, where the breakfast room is family-friendly.
+Check into your room at one of many kid-friendly hot springs resorts such as Carlin Country Cottages, with family suites and private cottages, or Calistoga Motor Lodge & Spa, which features road trip-themed décor, board games and a hula hoop in the rooms.
+Other great options include Calistoga Arbors, which features one- and two-bedroom cottages, and the Best Western PLUS Stevenson Manor, where the breakfast room is family-friendly.

 Go for a walk or ride bikes along the Vine Trail from Washington Street to Dunaweal Lane where you can stop for a visit to Sterling Vineyards.
 The aerial tram to the top of the hill is fun and visual eye-candy for everyone.
 Once you arrive to the top, you can take a self-guided tour of the winery, where adults can taste a variety of world-class wines while the whole family enjoys the spectacular Napa Valley view.

 By the time you head back downtown, everyone should be hungry for dinner!
-Try the kid-friendly pastas at Checkers Restaurant, the handmade pizzas at La Prima Pizza or go for Mexican food at Pacifico Mexicano Restaurante.
+Try the kid-friendly pastas at Bosko’s Trattoria and Checkers Restaurant, the handmade pizzas at La Prima Pizza or go for Mexican food at Pacifico Mexicano Restaurante.